All posts

 Some schema compare tools are smart enough to disregard those.
 But if you script out two objects and compare them with a diff tool, you will find many differences if the constraints are not explicitly named.

 I had to search the term definition the first time around.
-It means that the script can be run many times but do that thing you wanted only once.
+It means that the script can be run many times but does that thing you wanted only once.

 Unless, of course, you rely on the script to break if something is amiss.